vinayreddy9854/time-series-crypto-forecasting/README.md

 - Market Sentiment Analysis using NLP on Twitter/News Data
 - Interactive Dashboard for trends, risks, and insights
 - Dockerized and deployable using Kubernetes
-- ☁Cloud-ready (AWS/GCP with CI/CD via GitHub Actions)
+- Cloud-ready (AWS/GCP with CI/CD via GitHub Actions)

 ## Tech Stack